course-dprep/IMDb-genres-ratings-investigation/README.md

 ## Results and interpretation

 The ANOVA showed that there is a significant difference in ratings between genres (p <0.001).
+This result awnserd or research question already but we wanted to know which genres had the most posstive effect on ratings.
+The emmeans function compares the mean of one genre with the mean of every other genre.
+For every combination it becomes clear which one of the genres has a higher mean.
+From the results of the emmeans it becomes clear that Game-Show has the highest average rating, followed by Documentary and History.

 ## Repository Structure